Artsplendr/A_B_Testing_Case/README.md

-##Overview
+## Overview
-This repository is created to share implemention of A/B Testing with Free Trial Screener at Udacity web-site.
+This repository is created to share implemention of A/B Testing with Free Trial Screener for Udacity online educational paltform.
 This test is done in the frame of the "A/B Testing" course at Udacity.

 At the time of this experiment, Udacity courses had two options on the home page: "start free trial", and "access course materials".